Xfinity Arris TG1682G Review

 The DOCSIS 3.0 also ensures that the ARRIS TG1682G can reach up to 640 Mbps of speed.
 The throughput is 256-QAM (42.88Mbps per 6 MHz channel).
 This makes it a good choice for future subscribers which demands or plan isn’t above that speed.
-However, if your Xfinity subscription plan can reach more than the supported upstream and downstream speed of the Arris TG1682G, you better look for somewhere else, preferably, the one that offers DOCSIS 3.1 technology.
+However, if your Xfinity subscription plan can reach more than the supported upstream and downstream speed of the Arris TG1682G, then choose one of the Xfinity supported routers from below.

 2. 24×8 Channel Bonding Technology